bartczernicki/MLDotNet-BaseballClassification/README.md

 * Inducted To Hall Of Fame - whether a batter will be inducted to the Hall of Fame, based on their career statistics

 The model building job includes the following features:
-* Builds multiple binary classification models in a single C# script
+* Builds multiple ML.NET binary classification models in a single C# script
-* Dynamic Feature Selection - Select features from an array to adjust model input
+* Dynamic Feature Selection - Select features from an array to adjust model input dynamically
 * Dynamic Supervised Learning - Includes two label fields in a single data set, that can be switched dynamically
+* Reports various performance metrics
 * Persists the trained models in two different formats: native ML.NET and ONNX
-* Reports various performance metrics
+* Loads the persisted models from storage and performs model explainability
 * Applies simple perscriptive/rules engine to select the "best model"
 * Selected model is used for inference on new ficticious baseball player careers